Skip to content

 If you have an entire apartment on Booking and the same apartment on Airbnb, you need both URLs connected to the same property in your software.
 That way the internal calendar reflects reservations from both portals.

-2. Block dates on both sides
+2. Block dates on Booking and Airbnb at once

 An incoming Booking reservation, in principle, doesn’t automatically block availability on Airbnb.
 For that you need a two-way sync: